GhostLyrics/ipics2014-essay/essay.markdown

 [^github-my-csv]: The `.csv` containing the data set is in the corresponding [github repository](https://github.com/ghostlyrics/ipics2014-essay).

 ## There's more.
 Lots more.

 Now, assume that this essay has been completed and published.
-Let's enter "Alexander Skiba about open source intelligence" into the search engine of choice.
-Ah, it points to github.
+Let's enter "Alexander Skiba ghostlyrics" into the search engine of choice.
+See where it points you.
+There are various profiles on sites, social media, open source trackers, etc. Granted, by far not everyone is as public a person as I am.
+I have mostly left out information which can be used to built a profile of my personal interests and more hobbies in order to keep this somewhat interesting for the reader.

-TODO: diy section
+However, in many cases information about a person is freely available.
+It's hard to hide from the internet - even if you are not on social media, your friends probably are.
+And if you are on an event together, there's a good chance that you will be featured on photos and in consequence on social media, maybe even tagged with your name, so that the social network can create a placeholder account which is ready for you should you choose to join said service.

 # Conclusions